Anna Eskamani: 2027 Orlando mayoral election campaign

 On December 16, 2024, Eskamani announced via X her intention to run for mayor of the city of Orlando in 2027.
 Buddy Dyer, the incumbent since 2003, has stated he will not seek reelection.
 Eskamani was the first high-profile candidate to enter the race, with the 2027 election marking the first time since 2003 that there will not be an incumbent running for reelection.
+Since launching in 2024, Eskamani has raised over $1 million dollars and received key endorsements from local elected officials, unions, and community leaders.